darrenldl/blockyarchive/README.md

 ## Features overall
 - Data recovery that does not depend on file system(sector level recovery)
 - Supports error correction(via Reed-Solomon erasure code)
-- Supports burst sector error resilience
+- Supports burst sector error resistance

 ## Goals
 As rsbx is to be used largely as a backup utility, security/robustness of the code will be prioritised over apparent performance.